Updated: 03 December 2024

 As fewer couples have children, the report suggested, the number of childless-couple households will surge worldwide, far outpacing growth in couple-with-children households.

-This all has an a effect upon how your super will be treated for tax purposes when you die.
+This all has an effect upon how your super will be treated for tax purposes when you die.

-Maybe it’s time to put your affairs in order, and create a modern integrated estate plan before it’s too late?
+So … if you or someone you know has a fair bit of super saved-up, and want to ensure that the Government doesn’t get too much of it when you die, maybe it’s time to put your affairs in order, and create a modern integrated estate plan before it’s too late?

 Be cautious, and take advice before you decide.